Honda Logo

 Honda Logo 2000-present

-The new logo differs from the old one only by the enlarged letter “H” in the trapezoid frame.
+The new logo only differs from the old one by the enlarged letter “H” in the trapezoid frame.
 Car enthusiasts first saw this version at the presentation of the Honda Civic in 2000.

 Despite its popularity, the stylized “H” does not adorn all Honda cars.
 In particular, Acura’s luxury sports cars, sedans, and crossovers have the letter “A” in their logo, similar to a caliper conceived by the developers.
-Nevertheless, the emblem with “H” is considered the most successful design solution.
+Nevertheless, the emblem with “H” is the most successful design solution.

 Font and Colors